tahczeban/bikesharing/README.md

                                    FIGURE 4: Line Charts for Checkout Times by Gender

-A further breakdown of data exhibited that males had significantly more checkouts than the others, as well as longer checkout times (FIGURE: 4).
+A further breakdown of data exhibited that males had significantly more checkouts than the other gender subsets, as well as longer checkout times (FIGURE: 4).

 <img width="1440" alt="D2:Trips:Weekday Per Hour" src="https://user-images.githubusercontent.com/90135381/152699025-88502b9f-c841-4157-9c7a-cf9a6cb6bfeb.png">